jiker-burce/rust-chat/readme.md

     - Enable sending individual files.
     - Enable sending folders.
 - DONE
+  - STEP0
-  - Preliminary framework established, capable of properly rendering the client desktop application.
+    - [x] Preliminary framework established, capable of properly rendering the client desktop application.
+  - STEP1
+    - [x] Implement message sending by clicking the send button in a single client window; the current chat window should display messages sent by multiple users.
+    - [x] Open multiple client windows, each automatically named.
+    - [x] Enable message sending between clients and display the messages in the chat windows.
+    - [x] Optimize the chat display page, with messages from others shown on the left and messages sent by oneself on the right.

 ## References
 - [example-projects](https://github.com/DioxusLabs/example-projects)